verbsteam/specs/nouns-gov-interface.md

 Create a new proposal by pooling voting power in order to pass `proposalThreshold`.
 The proposal is created by pooling the voting power of the caller, i.e. the proposer (`msg.sender`) and the signers.

 - `tokenIds` represent the nouns used be the caller.
 They must be unique and ascending.
-The caller must be their delegate, or if there is no delegate, the owner of the nouns.
+The caller must the current delegate of all tokens; see [`propose`](#propose) for more information on current delegate.
 - Signers data is provided in `proposerSignatures`:

 ```solidity